Indians in Afghanistan: Indian aid to Afghanistan

 India has no military presence in Afghanistan.
 An estimated 3,000 Indian nationals in Afghanistan worked for reconstruction companies, international aid agencies or diplomats working at the consulates and embassies.

 As part of its humanitarian mission, India established field clinics and a children's hospital.
 It also ran a programme providing midday-meals to about 2 million Afghan school children.

 In the construction sector, an important work constructed by Indians is the 217 kilometre Delaram–Zaranj Highway, or Route 606 by Indian construction agencies in Southern Afghanistan, the completion of which in August 2009 has given a viable alternative route for duty-free movement of goods through the Chahabar port in Iran to Afghanistan.
 Road building has been a prominent component of India reconstruction aid – over 700 kilometres of roads have been built in the preceding eight years.
 The hallmark project of the Indian aid effort is a majestic domed edifice costing $125 million for the Afghan Parliament which is likely to be completed at the end of 2011.

 The government of India also provided assistance in strengthening institutions and human resource development.
 Scholarships were provided in 2009 for 700 Afghan citizens while Afghan public servants were granted access to government training institutions in India for periods ranging from days to six months.
-The Indian government furthermore provides scholarships to more than 1,000 Afghan students per year.

 According to Foreign Policy, which analysed perceptions about India especially among Pashtuns from Kabul to Kandahar, "the widespread support in the Pashtun heartland for an even greater Indian role in rebuilding the Afghan economy and society" is "striking".
 In 2011 India and Afghanistan signed the Strategic Partnership Agreement which would allow India to train and equip Afghan security forces.